 Fix Forward Head Posture with Benchmark Physio Today

-To achieve a lasting forward head posture fix, consistency is key.
+To fix forward head posture, consistency is key.
 Regularly practising exercises designed to strengthen the neck and upper back muscles will contribute to realigning the head with the shoulders.
 Combine this with mindful posture habits to maximise the effectiveness of your efforts.
-Remember, small, consistent steps can lead to significant improvements in fixing forward head posture.

 Disclaimer